joknarf/thefly/README.md

 by default uses `<user>` shell, to force your favorite shell:
 fsshb (bash) - fsshz (zsh) - fsshk (ksh)

+* To another shell
+When connected with a shell change shell and load your env/plugins: fbash - fzsh - fksh

 ## Customize env

 Putting your env in `~/.fly.d/.flyrc` will be automatically sourced (must be compatible with different shells)